SAFETAG/SAFETAG/content/activities/impact_found_device.md

 considerations: ''
 walk_through: >

-  This can be built in to the Sensitive Data exercise, described in the Data Assessment method.
+  This can be built in to the [Sensitive Data Activity](https://guide.safetag.org/activities/sensitive_data).
 recommendations: ''
 ---